 What bra size are you?

 Mazie - Currently 34D.
-Pre bonnie I was a 32C which was brilliant because I could enjoy X and Y bras!
+Before Bonnie came along I was a 32C which was brilliant because I could enjoy X and Y bras!

 Abbie - 32F and full of milk.
 Pre Marcel I was a perfect 34B and was the fit model as my cup size was so steady.
 Ha, what a joke!
 When I finish breastfeeding Lua, I will likely go back down to a 34D.
 I’ll take that.

 What is your relationship with each other?

 M - Ah man, I love my sis.
 I feel very fortunate we have the relationship we do.
 She’s a very special person and gives very good honest advice.
 We’re entirely different personality wise and skill wise - but we find the same things hilarious.
 We’re silly, probably too silly.

 A - Steady and strong.
 We’re kind and patient with each other and have a lot of jokes.
 I’m definitely the big ‘know it all’ sis but working with Maze and seeing all her skills and confidence develop makes me really proud.

 M - A deep understanding of each other’s personalities I suppose.
 I think we know each other very well.
 I predict Abbie’s response to things and get it bang on.
 We’re a good support for each other.
 She reassures me on things and I hope I that do the same for her.

 A - Growing up with siblings means that you understand why they react the way that they do and you can be considerate to that.
 Maze and I both are.
 We spend a lot of time together and have a shorthand way of talking about things as so much ground work is done subconsciously.